OPERATION CROSSROADS 75 YEARS AGO

-On 22 January 1946, I received the news I was hoping for: orders to report for duty aboard the USS Fall River (CA-131), a fairly new heavy cruiser attached to the Atlantic Fleet.
+On Tuesday, 22 January 1946, I received the news I was hoping for: orders to report for duty aboard the USS Fall River (CA-131), a fairly new heavy cruiser attached to the Atlantic Fleet.
 She was moored at the Norfolk Naval Base in Virginia.
-I was going to Europe.
+Europe here I come.

-Two days later, a fellow Gunner’s Mate in the Sixth Division told me something I didn’t want to hear.
-Scuttlebutt was the Fall River may be heading to the Pacific.
+On Thursday, 24 January, I reported aboard the Fall River and was shown to my quarters for the Sixth Division in the Gunnery Department.
+Then a fellow Gunner’s Mate told me something I didn’t want to hear: scuttlebutt was the Fall River may be heading to the Pacific.
 Back to the Pacific?
-That was the last place I wanted to go.
+I thought.
+That’s the last place I wanted to go.
 My shipmate said scuttlebutt was right maybe 50 percent of the time.
-What an optimist, I thought.
+What an optimist.

-Scuttlebutt was the Fall River may play a part in the first postwar atomic bomb tests at a remote location in the Marshall Islands.
-I knew something about these tests from recent stories in the news.
-In fact, the day I reported aboard the Fall River, Vice Admiral W. H. P. Blandy, USN, announced the postwar atomic bomb tests before a Senate Special Committee on Atomic Energy.
+The day I reported aboard the Fall River, Vice Admiral W. H. P. Blandy, USN, announced the plans for postwar atomic bomb testing before a Senate Special Committee on Atomic Energy.
+After dropping the bomb in August 1945 on the Japanese cities of Hiroshima and Nagasaki, the military now wanted to test the bomb on warships and other vessels.
 Blandy would be the Commander of Joint Task Force One.
-The location would be the remote Bikini Atoll in the Marshall Islands.
-The code name: Operation Crossroads.
+The location would be Bikini, a remote atoll in the Marshall Islands.
+The code name: Operation CROSSROADS.

-In the days that followed Blandy’s announcement, there was a flurry of activity aboard the Fall River.
+In the days that followed Blandy’s announcement, there was a flurry of activity aboard ship.
 Men coming and going.
-Supplies being uploaded.
-As far as scuttlebutt was concerned, the Fall River was still headed to Europe.
+Supplies uploaded.
+But as far as I knew, the ship was still headed to Europe.

-Though I didn’t know it at the time, I would bear witness to one of the most important events of the twentieth century – the dawning of the nuclear age.
+Though I didn’t know it at the time, I would participate in one of the most important events of the twentieth century — the dawning of the nuclear age.